IS-UMK/lemkis/concurency/processes/tasks.md

 - present the implementation code
 - test the code with in regular and extreme cases

+Moreover, each solution must be a cmake project which is linked to the root CMakeLists.txt (use `add_subdirectory` in proper places).
+Moreover, github actions must pass (that is clang-format and clang-tidy do not throw any warnings/errors)
 #  Dates

 In the system, there are `N` pairs of processes.